echirinos/Project-Beta/README.md

 docker-compose up
 ```

 6. Make sure your docker desktop looks like [this](https://drive.google.com/file/d/16Mf0BLF5FZMxVGXA-rUkZNqU9ok-igFL/view).
-If not all your docker containers are running make sure you're using the most recent version of Python, and refer back to the error message.
-Or you can specifically view which container is giving you an issue and further diagnose inside the container's terminal.
+If not all your docker containers are running make sure you're using the most recent version of Python and refer back to the error message.
+Or, you can specifically view which container is giving you an issue and further diagnose inside the container's terminal.

-7. Make sure to run migrations on the `sales-api-1` [container](https://drive.google.com/file/d/16Mf0BLF5FZMxVGXA-rUkZNqU9ok-igFL/view).
+7. **Important**: Make sure to run migrations on the `sales-api-1` [container](https://drive.google.com/file/d/16Mf0BLF5FZMxVGXA-rUkZNqU9ok-igFL/view).
 You do that by going inside the terminal of the `sales-api-1` container terminal.
-One your're inside the CLI/Terminal you run these commands
+Once you're inside the CLI/Terminal you run these commands
 ```
 python manage.py makemigrations
 python manage.py migrate